Recognition of same-sex unions in Myanmar: Restrictions

 that the marriage be solemnized according to the rules, rites, ceremonies and customs of the Church of which he is a Minister", and requires that "the age of the man intending to be married shall exceed sixteen years, and the age of the woman intending to be married shall exceed thirteen years".
 Islamic family law consists of court precedents, requiring that "every Muslim of sound mind and having reached the age of majority may enter into a contract of marriage, in the presence of the witnesses."
-A Muslim female who is under 18 years of age and not less than 16 years of age may enter into a contract of marriage with the agreement of her legal guardians.
+A Muslim woman who is under 18 years of age and not less than 16 years of age may enter into a contract of marriage with the agreement of her legal guardians.

 The Special Marriage Act, 1872 (အထူးထိမ်းမြားခြင်းဆိုင်ရာအက်ဥပဒေ ၁၈၇၂, Aahtuu Htaimmyarrhkyinn Sineraraaatupaday 1872) provides for marriages "between persons neither of whom professes the Christian or the Jewish, or the Hindu or the Muhammadan, or the Parsi or the Buddhist, or the Sikh or the Jaina religion or between persons each of whom professes one or other of the following religions, that is to say, the Hindu, Buddhist, Sikh or Jaina religion".
 The act allows for interfaith marriages, and does not explicitly forbid same-sex marriages.
-However, it generally assumes that the parties to a marriage are not of the same sex.
-With regard to whom may marry, the act states that "the man must have completed his age of eighteen years, and the woman her age of fourteen years, according to the Gregorian calendar".

-Today, many young couples apply to marry in front of a judge or a magistrate, and swear an oath and sign affidavits, in the presence of two witnesses, stating their eligibility and intention to marry.
+However, it generally assumes that the spouses are not of the same sex.
+Concerning whom may marry, the act states that "the man must have completed his age of eighteen years, and the woman her age of fourteen years, according to the Gregorian calendar".
+Today, many young couples apply to marry in front of a judge or a magistrate, and swear an oath and sign affidavits stating their eligibility and intention to marry.
 Same-sex couples do not have access to the legal rights, benefits and obligations of marriage, including adoption and inheritance rights, among others.
 In November 2013, human rights activist Aung Myo Min called for the legalization of same-sex marriage, "All people have their own rights.
 They have right to get married to whoever they want.
 Men can marry men, women can marry women.
 This is their private right."
 The legalisation of same-sex marriage in Thailand received some media coverage in Myanmar.